dchung07/car_rental_system/README.md

 //Need to add checks so that the Place Order button only activates when the inputs are filled AND there are no errors.
 -> Can check that through a boolean perhaps?

+//Add more security checks for changing the date

+//Things that would be nice to add to the database columns -> Car_name, and quantity purchased by user.

+//Need to standadrise formats.
+Make sure the variables inputting into the database are of the same form.
+Check the start/end dates in particular.